rockstor/rockstor-doc/kvm_setup.rst

 If you are using a Linux desktop you have the option to use the GNU/Linux KVM and its associated GUI Virtual Machine Manager.
 This can be more efficient than the more well know Oracle VirtualBox.

+A note on networking
+^^^^^^^^^^^^^^^^^^^^
+In the following guide the default KVM networking arrangement is used (NAT); this is to minimize the network reconfiguration required on the host and essentially sets up a virtual router with NAT that allows all virtual guests and the host to communicate with each other.

+However this arrangement doesn't allow for the guest virtual machines to be accessible from other machines on the hosts lan.
+This arrangement is sufficient for trialing Rockstor from the host machine via its ip or via its <hostname>.local but will hamper services that require lan name resolution.

 Can I run the Linux KVM?
 -----------------------
 This depends on you CPU having the appropriate capabilities; to find out on an ubuntu desktop you can install the cpu-checker program with the following command::